-This New moon marks the first day of winter - the time of the solar cycle when there is wisdom in slowing down to calibrate with nature's rhythms.
+We are now entering the first days of winter - the time of the solar cycle when there is wisdom in slowing down to calibrate with nature's rhythms.

 According to Taoist medical theory, a huge cause of disease is a failure to live in accordance with the cycle of the seasons.
 As the planet rotates around the sun, it moves through progressive phases which invite corresponding shifts in conduct.
 Every two weeks, we enter a different qi node, or cycle.
 Each cycle invites us to shift our conduct according to the season's changing landscape.
 More information about the lineage of this wisdom from Liu Ming can be found here.

 When we live in harmony with the cycles, we align ourselves with the earthly realm and our ancestral prayer to live a deeply embodied, earthly existence which is calibrated with our surroundings.
 As Star Hawk so eloquently puts it, “We do not live in the unchanging twilight realm of Faery, but in the living, dying, fading, and growing realm of the earth.”
-The environmental qi needs to be taken into account when considering correct conduct, which - in this context - isn’t a Judeo-Christian matter of morality; it's simply resultant.
-What we experience in the present moment is the result of our conduct in the past.
+The environmental qi needs to be taken into account when considering correct conduct.

 We are now moving into the first days of winter when yin hides yang.
 It is a time of growing cold, wherein we develop Big Yin Qi.
 The days get shorter; and the nights longer.
 Yin characteristics include: cold, dark, quiet, inert, dense, watery, and night; whereas yang is the energy of movement, action, heat, dominance, and production.
 Big yin rests in big stillness, which means that - during this time of year - small, wiggly, fast-moving, yang energy creatures, like insects, go dormant and disappear.
 The annoying, aggravating yang energy we associate with buzzing flies is replaced with a slow, quiet, internally-focused repose.